 - (h) Information Supplied.
-None of the information supplied or to be supplied by the Company in writing for inclusion or incorporation by reference in the Registration Statement on Form S-4 to be filed with the SEC in connection with the issuance of shares of Parent Common Stock in the Merger (the "S-4") will, at the time the S-4 is filed with the SEC or when it becomes effective under the Securities Act, contain any untrue statement of a material fact or omit to state any material fact required to be stated therein or necessary to make the statements therein not misleading, and none of the information supplied or to be supplied by the Company in writing for inclusion or incorporation by reference in the Joint Proxy Statement/Prospectus relating to the Company Stockholder Meeting and the Parent Stockholder Meeting will, at the date the Joint Proxy Statement/Prospectus is mailed to the Company's stockholders and Parent's stockholders and at the time of the Company's stockholders meeting convened for the purpose of obtaining the Company Stockholder Approval (as defined in Section 3.1(aa)) (the "Company Stockholder Meeting") and the time of Parent's stockholders meeting convened for the purpose of obtaining the Parent Stockholder Approval (as defined in Section 3.2(u)) (the "Parent Stockholder Meeting"), contain any untrue statement of a material fact or omit to state any material fact required to be stated therein or necessary in order to make the statements therein, in light of the circumstances under which they are made, not misleading.
-The Joint Proxy Statement/Prospectus, as it relates to the Company Stockholder Meeting and the Parent Stockholder Meeting (collectively, the "Stockholder Meetings"), will comply as to form in all material respects with the requirements of the Exchange Act and the rules and regulations thereunder, except that no representation or warranty is made by the Company in this Section 3.1(h) with respect to statements made or incorporated by reference therein based on information supplied - (i) Absence of Material Adverse Change.
+None of the information supplied or to be supplied by the Company in writing for inclusion or incorporation by reference in the Registration Statement on Form S-4 to be filed with the SEC in connection with the issuance of shares of Parent Common Stock in the Merger (the "S-4") will, at the time the S-4 is filed with the SEC or when it becomes effective under the Securities Act, contain any untrue statement of a material fact or omit to state any material fact required to be stated therein or necessary to make the statements therein not misleading, and none of the information supplied or to be supplied by the Company in writing for inclusion or incorporation by reference in the Joint Proxy Statement/Prospectus relating to the Company Stockholder Meeting and the Parent Stockholders meeting convened for the purpose of obtaining the Company Stockholder Approval (as defined in Section 3.1(aa)) (the "Company Stockholder Meeting"), and the time of Parent's stockholders meeting convened for the purpose of obtaining the Parent Stockholder Approval (as defined in Section 3.2(u)) (the "Parent Stockholder Meeting"), contain any untrue statement of a material fact or omit to state any material fact required to be stated therein or necessary in order to make the statements therein, in light of the circumstances under which they are made, not misleading.
+The Joint Proxy Statement/Prospectus, as it relates to the Company Stockholder Meeting and the Parent Stockholder Meeting (collectively, the "Stockholder Meetings"), will comply as to form in all material respects with the requirements of the Exchange Act and the rules and regulations thereunder, except that no representation or warranty is made by the Company in this Section 3.1(h) with respect to statements made or incorporated by reference therein based on information supplied by Parent or Sub in writing for inclusion or incorporation by reference in the S-4 or the Joint Proxy Statement/Prospectus. - (i) Absence of Material Adverse Change.
 Except for liabilities contemplated by this Agreement or the transactions contemplated hereby, and except as disclosed in the Company SEC Documents filed with the SEC prior to the date hereof, since the Company Balance Sheet Date there has been no material adverse change in the Company and the Company Subsidiaries have conducted their business only in the ordinary course consistent with past practice and have not taken any action that, if it had been in effect, would have violated or been inconsistent with the provisions of Section 4.1. - (j) No Undisclosed Material Liabilities.
 Neither the Company nor any of the Company Subsidiaries has any liabilities or obligations, whether accrued, contingent, absolute, determined, determinable or otherwise, other than: - (i) liabilities or obligations (A) disclosed or provided for in the Company Balance Sheet or (B) disclosed in the Company SEC Documents filed with the SEC prior to the date of this Agreement; - (ii) liabilities or obligations which, individually and in the aggregate, have not had and are not reasonably likely to have a material adverse effect on the Company; or - (iii) liabilities or obligations under this Agreement or incurred in connection with the transactions contemplated hereby; or - (iv) liabilities or obligations incurred in the ordinary course of business consistent with past practice since the Company Balance Sheet Date.